Manufacturing and Engineering Technology

 Your generosity to the Department of Manufacturing and Engineering Technology supports a distinctive living and learning environment which allows current students to become leaders and problem-solvers in today’s complex world.

 While many opportunities exist to support the College of Engineering, our highest priorities focus on providing an unparalleled education to men and women who make a difference in their communities, and who will help to solve many of society’s most pressing challenges.

 You can impact the College of Engineering and help us realize our strategic goals in a number of ways:

 - Attract Talented Undergraduate and Graduate Students by supporting financial aid and scholarships to the college, departments or any of its programs.

 - Invest in World-Class Faculty by supporting faculty and research opportunities.

 - Provide the Best Facilities to give students an environment in which they can be their best.
-Opportunities include lab and classroom spaces in the engineering quad.
+Opportunities include lab and classroom spaces.

 Thank you so much for your support!